Nitrogen levels in water worsening: Engineer says it’s a ‘canary in a coal mine’

 Once costs of remediation are determined, there will be discussions about how to pay for the project, Mr. Cronin said.

-This year there’s a project to install a nitrogen-reducing septic system at the American Legion Post that doubles as the town’s Youth Center; the new system will also link to Shelter Island School.
-Both are so called “heavy-use” buildings where it’s critical to reduce nitrogen levels.
+This year, there’s a project to install a nitrogen-reducing septic system at the American Legion Post that doubles as the town’s Youth Center; the new system will also link to Shelter Island School.
+Both are so- called “heavy-use” buildings where it’s critical to reduce nitrogen levels.
 Much of the joint project is being funded with grant money.

 Also ongoing is the effort by the Water Quality Improvement Projects Advisory Board to provide money to residents to upgrade private septic systems.
-While both the town and Suffolk County have been involved in the grant programs and New York State has now allocated money for that effort, there have been hurdles that have slowed installation of the systems.
+While both the town and Suffolk County have been involved in the grant programs, and New York State has now allocated money for that effort, there have been hurdles that have slowed installation of the systems.

 Among them is a question of tax bills for money received by grant recipients.
 Another problem, for some of those most in need of the upgraded systems, is where they find money to pay for the work while they wait for grant repayment.
 The state is setting up a loan program that could overcome that hurdle.